MartinThoma/lidtk/README.md

-  langdetect             Use the langdetect language classifier. langid                 Use the langid language classifier. map                    Map predictions to something known by WiLI mlp                    Use the character distribution language... nn                     Use a neural network classifier. textcat                Use the CLD-2 language classifier.
+  langdetect             Use the langdetect language classifier. langid                 Use the langid language classifier. map                    Map predictions to something known by WiLI nn                     Use a neural network classifier. textcat                Use the CLD-2 language classifier. tfidf_nn               Use the TfidfNNClassifier classifier.

 ```

 For example: